OverviewAnimal Management Advanced (Level 3)

 - Animal Care at Level 2.

 The programme focuses on animal management and science and covers a wide range of topics including animal biology, breeding and genetics and animal behaviour.
 There is a strong focus on ethics and welfare throughout the programme.
-In addition, you will develop the practical skills involved in carrying out and reporting on scientific investigations in the laboratory and undertake the study of animal metabolism and advanced animal nutrition.
+In addition, you will develop the practical skills involved in carrying out and reporting on scientific investigations in the laboratory and undertake the study of advanced animal nutrition.

 Mandatory units include: